 Also in addition to the above, on March 12th, 2020, Princess Cruises announced that it was cancelling all cruise excursions for the next two months including ones scheduled to depart from and visit Vancouver.
 See the Princess Cruises website for details.
 A few days after that the Province of BC announced that all large cruise excursions with stops in Vancouver were cancelled until at least July.

-BC Ferries has also announced that it is cutting some sailings due to reduced demand.
-Passenger numbers are down as much as 80%!
+BC Ferries has also announced that it was cutting some sailings due to reduced demand.
+Passenger numbers have been down as much as 80%!
 As a result, all sailings from Horseshoe Bay to Nanaimo were cancelled (between April 4th and June 3rd).
 Fortunately, as of July 2nd, thirty more sailings were added to the weekly schedule.
-Sailings to Vancouver Island from Tsawwassen have been cut in half.
-The ferry corporation is also no longer offering buffet dining and other hot meal services for at least the next little while.
+Sailings to Vancouver Island from Tsawwassen were also cut in half, but as of July 2nd, thirty-three additional sailings per week have been implemented.

 Lower Mainland hotels are taking various precautions to help prevent the spread of the coronavirus.
-Restaurants are now either closed or offering only take-out and/or delivery services for a while.
+Restaurants were either closed or offering only take-out and/or delivery services for a while.
 Most now though have reopened.
 Cleaning procedures have also been stepped up, and cancellation policies at many places have been revised to reflect the current situation.

-As of March 26th, hotels that have closed include the Fairmont Vancouver, Fairmont Waterfront and several other Downtown Vancouver Hotels.
-Elsewhere, the River Rock Casino & Resort in Richmond and the Pinnacle Hotel at the Pier in North Vancouver also both closed, although the Pinnacle soon after re-opened.
-Other hotels have also already closed, and more will likely eventually do the same.
+As of March 26th, hotels that had closed included the Fairmont Vancouver, Fairmont Waterfront and several other Downtown Vancouver Hotels.
+Elsewhere, the River Rock Casino & Resort in Richmond and the Pinnacle Hotel at the Pier in North Vancouver also both closed, although the Pinnacle soon after resumed operations (as did the other above-mentioned hotels).

-In Surrey, both the Civic Hotel and Sheraton Vancouver Guildford Hotel have shut their doors for at least the next little while.
-And in Victoria, on Vancouver Island, the iconic Fairmont Empress Hotel has also closed temporarily.
+In Surrey, both the Civic Hotel and Sheraton Vancouver Guildford Hotel shut their doors for a while.
+And in Victoria, on Vancouver Island, the iconic Fairmont Empress Hotel also closed temporarily.
 As of mid-June, all three of these hotels have either already reopened or will be by the end of the month.